medusa-project/active-medusa/README.md

 There is no guarantee, however, that the entity will actually receive this slug, and no error will be raised if it doesn't.

+For Fedora performance reasons, slugs are not advised.

 ## Updating Entities

 Call `update` on an entity.
 (Bang version [!] also available.)
 This method